-How: We're targeting key states to pass methane standards, and making the case for fixing methane leaks across the natural gas supply chain.
+How: We're targeting key states to pass methane standards, and making the case for fixing methane leaks across the supply chain.

 Why: China is now the world's top emitter of climate pollution.

-Why: Deforestation and unsustainable land use, like fertilizer pollution, are major contributors to climate change.
+Why: Deforestation and fertilizer pollution are major contributors to climate change.

 How: We're advancing economic concepts and market mechanisms that help increase the value of rainforests and sustainable agriculture.

 Updates on our climate work